Galileo88/Galileos-Planet-Pack/README.md

 # Changelog:
 ## v1.2.0

-* Support Scatterer v0.03 and renamed bundled SVE to GPPVE to cure chronic Stock Visual Confusion.
+* Support Scatterer v0.0300 and renamed bundled SVE to GPPVE to cure chronic Stock Visual Confusion.

   * Removed Medium SVE/GPPVE option to save on download size.
 The difference between Medium and High was minimal in-game.

 * Reduced the following into MM patches, simplifying things overall and saving more on download size:

-  * Distant Object Enhancement; Final Frontier; Planetshine; Waypoint Manager; Sunflare toggle for whether Scatterer is present or not.
+  * Distant Object Enhancement; Strategia; Planetshine; Waypoint Manager; Sunflare toggle for whether Scatterer is present or not.

 * Enabled MechJeb to acknowledge KSC default location.